 \begin{notation} We will write $\SigModTT$ for the signature presenting \ModTT{} in \cref{fig:lf-modtt}, and $\ThCat$ for the syntactic category of \ModTT{}. \end{notation}

 \paragraph{Equational presentation of specific effects}

-It is important that our use of an equational logical framework does not prevent the extension of \ModTT{} with non-trivial computational effects; although the effect of having a fixed collection of references cells or exceptions is clearly algebraic (see e.g.\ \citet{plotkin-power:2002}), an equational and structural account of fresh names or nominal restriction is needed in order to account for languages that feature allocation.
+It is important that our use of an equational logical framework does not prevent the extension of \ModTT{} with non-trivial computational effects; although the effect of having a fixed collection of reference cells or exceptions is clearly algebraic (see \eg \citet{plotkin-power:2002}), an equational and structural account of fresh names or nominal restriction is needed in order to account for languages that feature allocation.

-An equational presentation of allocation may be achieved along the lines of \citet{staton:2013} --- as Staton's work shows, there is no obstacle to the equational presentation of \emph{any} reasonable form of effect, but semantics are another story.
+An equational presentation of allocation may be achieved along the lines of \citet{staton:2013} --- as Staton's work shows, there is no obstacle to the equational presentation of \emph{any} reasonable form of deterministic effect, but semantics are another story.
 We do not currently make any claim about the extension of our representation independence results to the setting of higher-order store, for instance.